5e-bits/5e-database/README.md

 Talk to us [on Discord!](https://discord.gg/TQuYTv7)

 # How to load
+First you need to make sure you have [MongoDB installed locally.](https://docs.mongodb.com/manual/installation/)

 You can load this data locally by running:
 ```
 MONGODB_URI=mongodb://localhost/5e-database npm run db:refresh